TayfunCesur/Pokehub/README.md

 <br/>

 # So what is the differences between REST?
-As I am an Android Developer, I can compare them in client side.Rest is network architectural concept, but Graphql is a query language.
+As I am an Android Developer, I can compare them in client side.Rest is network architectural concept, but Graphql is a query language.Apollo Android is a good client framework for Graphql

  - In Apollo-Android, you don't have to create your own classes to retrieve network response.
  - Once you define your query like below, it will generate your model class automatically.
 That is really good thing, if you have knowledge  about traditional way.